3 Stocks to Buy Following Positive Earnings Results

 Bottom Line

-Earnings season continues to chug along, with a wide variety of companies reporting over the last week.
+Overall, the 2024 Q1 earnings season has reflected positivity, underpinned by the technology sector’s strong growth.

-And concerning post-earnings fireworks, all three companies above - Apple AAPL, Texas Instruments TXN, and Crocs CROX – enjoyed buying pressure following the release of their quarterly results.
+And concerning positive surprises, all three stocks above – Apple AAPL, Eli Lilly LLY, and Crocs CROX – delivered just that, also enjoying post-earnings buying pressure.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report